tmoreton/trckfi/outstatic/content/posts/essential-financial-concepts.md

 Imagine you have a credit card with a balance of $1,000 and an interest rate of 20%.
 With compound interest, the interest is added to your balance each month.
 If you only make the minimum payment, your debt will grow over time due to the compounding effect.

-Consider putting $1,000 in a checking account versus investing it in the S&P 500.
+On the flip side, putting $1,000 in a checking account versus investing it in the S&P 500.
 In a checking account, you might earn minimal interest.
 However, investing in the S&P 500, with its historical average annual return of around 10%, means your money grows, and compound interest kicks in.

 After investing $1,000 in the S&P 500 with an average annual return of 10%.